-Med 8.10 Employment requirements; supervising physician responsibilities.
-(1) No physician may concurrently supervise more than 2 physician assistants unless the physician assistants a written plan for the supervision of more than 2 physician assistant may be supervised by more than one physician.
+Med 8.10 Physician to physician assistant ratio.
+(1) No physician may supervise more than 4 on-duty physician assistants at any time unless a written plan to do so has been submitted to and approved by the board.
+Nothing herein shall limit the number of physician assistants for whom a physician may provide supervision over time.
+A physician assistant may be supervised by more than one physician while on duty.